 d) in the NT to sing a hymn, to celebrate the praises of God in song

 How can both sides have valid arguments?
 Am I advocating that both sides are correct about the definition of the word?
 I am indeed!
 I am no Greek scholar by any means.
-However, as I have examined how the words are used both in the New Testament and in ancient Greek secular writings it seems that the words can indicate either singing, playing or singing and playing depending on the context!
+However, as I have examined how the words are used both in the New Testament and in ancient Greek secular writings it seems that the words can indicate either singing alone, playing alone, or singing and playing combined depending on the context!

 When the word “psallo” is used in connection with an instrument, it is translated “play”.
 When the word “Psallo” appears in the text alone, it is translated sing.
 For example: